It blocks white blood cells from binding to molecules which want to drag them into the brain where they would cause inflammation.

 It is described as “a viral disease characterized by progressive damage (-pathy) or inflammation of the white matter (leuko-) of the brain (-encephalo-) at multiple locations (multifocal).”

 Other risk factors include duration of therapy and presence of the anti-JC virus antibodies.

 If they aren’t already triggered, these antibodies might appear after time on Tysabri, for example.
 This is what doctors are looking for every six months; it’s a “marker,” not that the individual definitively has PML, but that they are more likely to get it.

 My Second Infusion

 Eventually the drug was brought back to market, based on the reasoning that its benefits were greater than the risk.
 And in 2011, my neuro tried me on it again.

 And again, the first infusion went fine.
-I had regressed to using a wheelchair to get around and I was tele-commuting full-time from home.
+I had progressed to using a wheelchair to get around and I was telecommuting full-time from home.
 Again I felt cautiously optimistic.

 The next month I was sitting next to another MSer and she was saying how great she was doing on the drug.
 I nodded and smiled, hoping for the same.